 I’m a big fan of communicating by mail.
 It’s more personal and your donors are more likely to see something they receive in the mail, as opposed to any type of electronic message you send.
 Plus, people never get nearly as much mail as they do email and social media messages.

 Electronic communication is good, but communicating by mail is better.

 Now you might say – “But mail is too expensive.
 So is printing something.
-We have a small staff.
-We’re just now going back to the office.”
+We have a small staff and we barely have time to get anything done.”
 I understand all that.
 I know direct mail can be expensive and putting together a mailing takes more time, but it’s an investment that can help you raise more money.

-One way to mail that shouldn’t cost too much is using postcards.
+One way to mail that shouldn’t cost too much is to use postcards.
 First, you can probably do them in house.
 Also, if you do it well, it’s a quick, easy way to capture your donor’s attention right away.
-Creating a postcard will be less expensive than creating a four-page newsletter.
-In the best of times, donors don’t want to be overwhelmed with a lot of information.
+Creating a postcard will be less expensive than something like a four-page newsletter.
+Donors have a lot going on and don’t want to be barraged with information.